ispikit/ispikit-ios/README.md

 This package contains the Ispikit Library, or ISTAnalyzer for iOS (ARM and Intel) devices.
 It also includes a simple iOS application (named SampleApp) that illustrates the use of the library.
 The library is intended to record audio from a user, recognize it, score the pronunciation, the speech tempo, and detect mispronounced words.
 It has an Objective-C API, and it can be easily integrated into an existing application, as shown in the sample project.
 This repository contains:

-This version is free to use and includes two limitations compared to the full version:

-* Number of sentences for recognition is limited to 3
-* Number of words per sentence is limited to 4

-Contact us at info@ispikit.com for the full version.

 * `ISTAnalyzer`: Ispikit Library, including header file, static libraries and resource files
 * `SampleApp`: sample application
 * `README.md`: This file
 * `LICENSE`

-This file aims at documenting the library's use and goals.
+This version is free to use and includes two limitations compared to the full version:

+    Number of sentences for recognition is limited to 3 Number of words per sentence is limited to 4

+Contact us at info@ispikit.com for the full version.

 Content: